iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 ===Floating Notification Bar, Sticky Menu on Scroll, and Sticky Header for Any Theme - myStickymenu===
-Contributors: tomeraharon, galdub, premio Tags:floating bar, notification bar, menu, header, sticky menu, sticky header, floating menu, floating navigation menu, navigation menu, navigation, sticky navigation menu, welcome bar, hello bar, top bar, sticky bar
+Contributors: tomeraharon, galdub, premio Tags:floating bar, notification bar, menu, header, countdown, sticky menu, sticky header, floating menu, navigation menu, navigation, welcome bar, hello bar, top bar, sticky bar
 Requires at least: 3.5.1
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 2.5.6
+Stable tag: 2.5.8
 License: GPLv2 or later

 Create a beautiful welcome notification bar.
 This sticky menu plugin will also make your menu or header stick to the top of page, when scrolled down and up.